-To identify the safest cities in Kentucky, we reviewed the most recent FBI Uniform Crime Report statistics along with our own population data and internal research.
-We eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.
+To identify the safest cities in Kentucky, we reviewed the most recent FBI Uniform Crime Report statistics.
+A total of 7,639 cities were factored into this ranking with populations ranging from 7,639 to 4,007,147.
+However, we eliminated any cities that failed to submit a complete crime report to the FBI and removed cities with populations under 10,000.

 Overall, data from 8,793 law enforcement agencies that represented more 193 million of the US population helped us draw interesting insights between the size of the police force and incidence of crime.